Peter Whish-Wilson

-Peter Stuart Whish-Wilson (born 24 February 1968) is an Australian politician who has been a Senator for Tasmania since 2012, representing the Australian Greens.
+Peter Stuart Whish-Wilson (born 24 February 1968) is an Australian politician who served as a Senator for Tasmania from 2012 to 2026, representing the Australian Greens.
 Formerly a lecturer in economics at the University of Tasmania, Whish-Wilson was appointed to the Senate to fill a casual vacancy caused by the retirement of former party leader Bob Brown and has since won election in his own right in 2013, 2016 and 2022.

 Early life and education

 Whish-Wilson was born in Singapore in 1968 to Australian parents.
 He attended the Australian Defence Force Academy from 1986 to 1988, where he obtained a Bachelor of Arts degree in Economics and Politics.
 He also attended Royal Military College, Duntroon in 1989, and was medically discharged from the Australian Army shortly afterwards.
 From 1991 to 1992, he studied for a Master of Economics degree at the University of Western Australia.

 Career

 After graduation, Whish-Wilson worked for Merrill Lynch in New York and Melbourne, serving as Vice-President from 1994 to 1998.
 He then worked in international sales for Deutsche Bank from 1998 to 2004, and as Lecturer in Economics and Finance at the University of Tasmania from 2005 to 2012.
 He jointly owned Three Wishes Vineyard with his family in the Tamar Valley, Tasmania, serving as its director from 2003 to 2012.
 The vineyard has now been sold and is no longer operating.